Reading

 Reading in Key Stage 2, is primarily taught through a dedicated daily session.
 The first day is a class reading session, modelled by the teacher, exposing children to high-quality reading skills.

-During the following four sessions, the children focus on a different reading skill, based on teachers assessment.
+During the following four sessions, the children focus on a different reading skill, based on the teacher's assessment of the class needs and what whole school data is showing us.

 A daily class read, using well thought-out texts, is also carried out for pure enjoyment!